lemocla/Which-way-is-up/documentation/features/features.md

    The shopping bag features a summary list all the items added by the user, including a small thumbnail, quantity and prices as well as an order summary.
 The user will be able to:
    - Adjust quantities for each items in a shopping bag
    - Add / remove items to / from users' wishlist
-   - Remove an item for their shopping bag by clicking on the bin icon.
+   - Remove an item from their shopping bag by clicking on the 'remove item' link.
    - Add a gift option and message

-   When adjusting / removing an item in the shopping bag the totals and subtotals will adjust accoringly and toast message will inform the user about their action and the content of the shopping bag.
+   When adjusting / removing an item in/from the shopping bag the totals and subtotals will adjust accoringly and a toast message will inform the user about their action and the content of the shopping bag.

    The site owner has decided that he will not apply a delivery charges and the delivery charges will be displayed as "Free".
 The shopping bag a also features a button "Continue shopping" to allow users to go back to the shop to browse / purchase further items.